DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/qualifications.md

 ## Examples

-The following is an example of the Qualifications Widget being displayed within the PERSCOM Application.
+The following is an example of the qualifications widget being displayed within the PERSCOM.io application.

 ![Widget Qualifications Preview](https://perscom-cdn.s3.amazonaws.com/images/qualifications-preview-1.png)